-The GDDP's budget is prepared on a different basis to the actual income and expenditure disclosed in the financial statements.
+The PTP's budget is prepared on a different basis to the actual income and expenditure disclosed in the financial statements.
 The financial statements are prepared on accrual basis using a classification based on the nature of expenses in the statement of financial performance, whereas the budget is prepared on a cash basis.
 The amounts in the financial statements were recast from the accrual basis to the cash basis and reclassified by presentation to be on the same basis as the approved budget.
 A comparison of budget and actual amounts, prepared on a comparable basis to the approved budget, is then presented in the statement of comparison of budget and actual amounts.
 In addition to the Basis difference, adjustments to amounts in the financial statements are also made for differences in the formats and classification schemes adopted for the presentation of the financial statements and the approved budget.
-A statement to reconcile the actual amounts on a comparable basis included in the statement of comparison of budget and actual amounts and the actuals as per the statement of financial performance has been presented in these financial statements.
+A statement to reconcile the actual amounts on a comparable basis included in the statement of comparison of budget and actual amounts on a comparable basis included in the statement of comparison of budget and actual amounts on a comparable basis included in the statement of comparison of budget and actual amounts and the actuals as per the statement of financial performance has been presented.